The Swedish ASEA success story

 In 1982, the “Rc5” appeared.
 These sixty (and subsequent) locomotives were instantly recognisable due to a different roof profile.
 Inside, however, they had a new motor (ASEA LJM 450 instead of ASEA LJH 108), better ventilators (hence the new roof profile), stronger bogies, and an improved cab with better accident protection for the driver, stronger windows and redesigned desk.

 Then, in 1985, a 160km/h version of the “Rc5” appeared, classified “Rc6.”
 These were the last forty “Rc” locomotives to be delivered.
 During the 1990s, all “Rc5” locomotives were converted to 160km/h and reclassified accordingly.
-In more recent times, a couple of these locomotives have been reclassified “Rc7” and marked for 180km/h, though this speed is only in theory, as they are still limited to 160km/h.
+In more recent times, a couple of these locomotives were reclassified “Rc7” and marked for 180km/h, though this speed was only in theory, as they were still limited to 160km/h; and have been rebranded back to Rc6.

-The “Rc” story comes to an end with the “Rz.”
+The “Rc” story comes almost to an end with the “Rz.”
 This is not really an “Rc” at all, but it is mentioned as it is contained within an “Rc” body (but without the small round windows on the bodysides)!
-The “Rz” has asynchronous traction control (developed for the X2000), and as such, has brought the “Rc” technology to obsolescence.
-The solitary “Rz” has been preserved.
+The “Rz” had asynchronous traction control (developed for the X2000), and as such, brought the “Rc” technology to obsolescence.
+The solitary “Rz” had been preserved, but neglected for too long, it has subsequently donated parts for other locos.

 The Swedish locomotives are generally contained within two bodies.

 The latter roof profile distinguishes the “Rc5” and “Rc6” from the earlier members.
 There are other detail differences to look for, that are worth considering if converting any of the models of the design that are available.
 “Rc4” onwards had different roof fittings to the earlier locomotives and different underslung equipment between the bogies; though this equipment has been changed on several assorted earlier types!
 The “Rm” has different bogies with extra springing (for the extra weight) and the Austrian “Rc2” versions have a different lamp layout.
 All of the pre-“Rc5” locomotives have had their roof profiles changed with the retrofitting of the better ventilators – but not to match the “Rc5” onwards!
 “Rc1” has four large box-like affairs along each side.
 “Rc2,” “Rc3,” “Rc4” and “Rm” have two of these, but not along the full roof length.
-Although these all look the same, note that on the “Rc4,” they protrude more than with the others!
-The “Rz” has the earlier roof profile, and the latest pictures suggest that it hasn’t been modified, still.
+Although these all look the same, note that on the “Rc4,” they protrude more than with the others, which are almost flush-sided!

 The Austrian class “1043” locomotives were identical to the “Rc2” and were even delivered in SJ livery!
 Over the years, there have been a few minor modifications to the locomotives, but the only readily notable difference is the different lamp layout.
 Returned to Sweden, there has been no apparent need to change the lamps’ layout.
 The “1044” is not an ASEA product, so we will not discuss it here!

 The Norwegian class “El.16” locomotives are quite similar to the “Rc” in appearance, except for the cab ends and roof detail.
 The ends are pointed (and have toughened glass for dealing with icicles in tunnels)!
-Some of these locomotives have been returned to Sweden, and are in regular use with a number of operators.
+Some of these locomotives had been returned to Sweden, and were in regular use with a number of operators; but they now seem to be operated by Norwegian “CargoNet”, who does operate into Sweden!

 The American class “AEM7” locomotives are quite similar to the “Rc,” but not similar enough to be able to just repaint a model!
 The cab ends have a different profile, the roof equipment is very different and the bodysides are slightly different also.
 But there is still something of a ‘family resemblance’ with them.
-(Despite a model at the FLMJ, there are none of these in Sweden!)
+(Despite a model formerly at the FLMJ, there have never been any of these in Sweden!)

 The Rc in model form

-Fleischmann, Jeco, Lima and Märklin have produced the “Rc1-3” design, and Roco the Rc5-7 design.
+Fleischmann, Jeco, Lima, Märklin and Roco have produced the “Rc1-3” design, and Roco the Rc5-7 design (with a Märklin one hinted at).
 Here’s a brief review of the models.

 Fleischmann introduced their model in 1973 as Rc2 1091.
 The only major change to the model was a new “drive” fitted from 1994 onwards.
 By 1970s standards it is a very fine model.
-It is slightly over-scale and the cab end windows were fitted the wrong way up (check the moulded-on windscreen wipers to see what I mean).
+It is slightly over-scale and the cab end windows were fitted the wrong way up for many years (check the moulded-on windscreen wipers to see what I mean).
 Running performance is good.
-As their “Rc” is not a German locomotive, Fleischmann has no known plans to improve it.
+It seems that as their “Rc” is not a German locomotive, Fleischmann has no known plans to improve it.

 Jeco introduced their Rc2/Rc3 in 2012 in a number of versions, each as a limited run.
 There were only two orange versions with original roof profile, but only one of them had original window surrounds.
 SJ Blue, GC Blue and GC Green versions were also produced along with SJ Black and SSRT Grey, and a few more.
-Unfortunately, whilst all these more modern versions have the roof modifications, they have the Rc4 mods, not the Rc2/Rc3 mods.
-(The Rc2/Rc3 is almost flush-sided, whilst the Rc4 protrudes a lot more.
+Unfortunately, whilst all these more modern versions have the roof modifications, they have the Rc4 modifications, not the Rc2/Rc3 mods.
+(As mentioned above, on the the Rc2/Rc3 the boxes are almost flush-sided, whilst on the Rc4 they protrude a lot more.
 Rc4 has different underfloor equipment between the bogies, so just changing the number would not be correct!)
+As of late 2022, Jeco has hinted that more will be produced soon, Rc1, Rc2, Rc3 and Rc4.

 Lima introduced their model in 1974 as Rc2 1035.
 It has had a number of cosmetic changes over the years, the most notable being the new blue livery in 1991.
 It is a very basic model (more akin to a toy) even by 1970s standards, and as a ‘rule of thumb,’ you could buy three Lima models for the price of one Roco model – and have some change left over!
 Performance is poor to middling!

 Märklin introduced their model in 1968 as Rc 1010.
 (Note, this is not a typo; it was “Rc” not “Rc1” – see earlier notes.)
 In line with all Märklin products, however, this model was designed to operate on their 3-rail system.
 It has undergone a number of cosmetic alterations, but it is only recently that the roof profile has been modified to current standards (but it retains the non-heated mirrors!).
 Starting in 1969 Märklin licensed Hamo to produce 2-rail versions of their model, though this agreement no longer exists.
-There was hope of a fresh agreement of this nature with Trix, but this only applies to some models!
+There was hope of a fresh agreement of this nature with Trix, but this only applies to some models, not the “Rc”!
 Their model has also been advertised as an “Rm,” but it is inauthentic in that it is only an “Rc” with “Rm” markings (check the bogies)!
+From 2022, Märklin has produced a modern epoch Rc6.

 Roco introduced their model in 1984 as Rc5 1323; but it actually came with a sheet of transfers so that the purchaser could apply one of four numbers (or chop them about to make even more numbers – see FLMJ’s “1393”)!
-Roco’s model is the only one to represent the newer roof profile.
+Roco’s model has for many years, been the only one to represent the newer roof profile.
 Different versions of the model have been issued over the years in several liveries and with a selection of more numbers.
 A major alteration to the model was that current ones are DCC-ready.
 This means that in addition to being able to fit a DCC chip, the headlights don’t work except dimly at full power (unless you do fit DCC)!
-Even more recently, Roco has introduced the Rc2 version in original condition and a third technical specification which is much more up-to-date.
+Even more recently, Roco has introduced the “Rc2/Rc3/Rc4” versions in various conditions and with them, a third technical specification which is much more up-to-date.

 There have been a few special celebrities among the “Rc” locomotives, and some of them have appeared in model form.
 One of the more notable ones was Märklin’s model, which appeared as Rc4 1166, in the condition that it was in when it went to the USA for trials.
 Also, Roco’s model has appeared as Rc5 1377, in the experimental silver livery (and this loco is the only “Rc” to never have carried the original Orange livery).
-Märklin’s model was produced in house (by Märklin), but the Roco model was produced by Svenska Järnvägsmodeller HB, Stockholm, in 1987.
+Märklin’s model was produced in house (by Märklin), but the Roco model was first produced by Svenska Järnvägsmodeller HB, Stockholm, in 1987.
+Roco has issued their own version, since.
 (Another company did a version of Rc5 1377 in the silver livery, but used the inappropriate Märklin model! )

 Jeco has also produced a metal kit enabling modellers to convert a Roco (or other) model to an Rc4, and the sheet of transfers has 15 different loco numbers (including Rc2/Rc3) but only enough “Green Cargo” labels for one model!
 Unfortunately, the metal components are quite heavy, but the FLMJ experimented with two, neither of which we were happy with, but were able to find good homes for!
 Entec produces a kit to convert the earlier models into modern condition (roof boxes, window surrounds, etc.), and one can speculate that this used in conjunction with the Jeco kit, would give you an Rc1!